How to Market Your Medical Practice – Part 1

 Colours play a crucial role in logo design, influencing patient perceptions:

-- Blues: Evoke confidence, calm, and authority.
+- Blues: evoke confidence, calm, and authority.

-- Greens: Generate feelings of social justice and environmental protection.
+- Greens: generate feelings of social justice and environmental protection.

-- Yellows: Conjure playfulness and warmth.
+- Yellows: conjure up playfulness and warmth.

-- Reds: Elicit strong emotions and passion, often associated with blood and fire.
+- Reds: elicit strong emotions and passion, often associated with blood and fire.

 Choosing Fonts for Your Medical Brand